Application Deadline: 06/02/23 at 9:00 am

 General Enquiries: Global Mobility Office - email@example.com

-There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
-Students are recommended to check the eligibility criteria before applying.
+Business Entrepreneurship & Innovation students are eligible to participate on this opportunity.
+Students studying other relevant programmes, who have a demonstrable interest in entrepreneurship and innovation, are also welcome to apply There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
+Students are recommended to check the eligibility criteria before applying

-Participating in a DMU Global opportunity can help you develop a range of employability skills and competencies that enhance your studies.
-Through participation in this trip to Seattle we expect that students will…
+Participating in a DMU Global opportunity can help you develop knowledge, skills and competencies that enhance your studies.
+The objectives of this trip to Copenhagen are:

-Travel to USA is permitted according to the travel rules for England as listed on UK Government website.
-Students are required to be fully vaccinated for COVID-19 prior to travel as per the guidance on the FCDO webpage for USA.
+Travel to Denmark is permitted according to the travel rules for England as listed on UK Government website.
+Further guidance can be found on the FCDO webpage for Denmark.

 All students that are offered a place on this DMU Global opportunity will receive further COVID-19 advice and guidance by email and in pre-departure briefing sessions.
 More details and COVID-19 Travel Information can be found here.